Siamanto: Works

-Torches of Agony and Hope (Armenian: Հոգեվարքի եւ յոյսի ջահեր) was released in 1907 described in stunning details scenes of massacres, blood and anguish.
+Hogevarki yev huysi jaher (Torches of agony and hope) was released in 1907 described in stunning details scenes of massacres, blood and anguish.
 He portrayed the deep thoughts and feelings of the victims and their daily torment.
 The plight of a whole people can be felt while reading this work.
 The author successfully makes the reader feel for the characters and easily win their sympathy.

-Bloody News from My Friend (Armenian: Կարմիր լուրեր բարեկամէս) was written right after the Adana massacre of 1909.
+Karmir lurer barekames (Bloody news from my friend) was written right after the Adana massacre of 1909.
 It is a poetic work reflecting the pain the author felt for his fellow countrymen.

-The Homeland’s Invitation (Armenian: Հայրենի հրաւէր) was printed in 1910 and released in the United States.
+Hayreni hraver (The homeland's invitation) was printed in 1910 and released in the United States.
 He wrote about his yearning for his country and encouraged Armenians living abroad to return to their native soil.

-"Saint Mesrop" (Armenian: Սուրբ Մեսրոպ), published in 1913, is a long poem dedicated to Saint Mesrop, the inventor of the Armenian alphabet.
+"Surb Mesrop" (Saint Mesrop), published in 1913, is a long poem dedicated to Mesrop Mashtots, the inventor of the Armenian alphabet.